Open Now

 Plunger

 You can purchase a drain snake or a plunger from most home improvement stores, and using a plunger is pretty straightforward.
-You should choose a plunger with the right size and shape for your needs.
+Choosing a plunger with the right size and shape would be best for your needs.
 The one that works best for a toilet is flange-shaped.
 It has a narrow opening that can fit snugly into the bowl drain opening.

-For other drain openings, it is better to use a flat-headed plunger.
-It will have the best seal around the opening.
+For other drain openings, a flat-headed plunger is better.
+It will create the best seal around the opening.

 Are Chemical Drain Cleaners A Good Idea?

-There are other options available to you that work just as well.
+There are other options available that work just as well.
 So, do chemical drain cleaners work?
-They may be for a short period, but for a permanent solution to having clear waterways, contact a licensed plumbing team to help.
+They may be temporary, but for a permanent solution to clear waterways, contact a licensed plumbing team.

 Need a Plumbing Service?